TheBuckeyeMan/fleet_os/About.md

 # ABout
 Think of the Raspberry Pi OS as a pipeline for different things that need to occure in the OS, outlined in each stage.
 Each stage represents the following

+Get WIFI Credentials wil be baked into the OS
+Install and/or update docker

+Logic to get the certificate will exist in a docker container and be pulled to the device and run.
+It will then get a new cert in the event that the cert doesnt exist and the device is not yet set up
+After cert is aquired, then we will need to shut down the docker container and remove it from the list of images as well as containers pull the new docker images for the logic for the device itself run the container that has the logic to capture the sensor data, authenticate with IoT Core, as well as send the MQTT Requests to IoT Core

+## Updating
+### OS
+The OS itself(Including tasks to get the wifi crednetials) are not needed

 # File Structure
 fleet_os-1
 ├── config                # 👈 your build configuration (set IMG_NAME, RELEASE, etc.)